QCaudron/repeater_roundabout/index.md

 : Yes, skeds are perfectly okay !
 Arranging your QSO beforehand is perfectly fine.

 Can I use Echolink or Allstar ?
 : You sure can !
 The rules are the same, and nothing changes in the way you log your contacts.
-If the repeater has Echolink or Allstar, you can use it to make your contact.
+If a repeater has Echolink or Allstar, you can use it to make your contact.